brianspiering/quotes_from_others/README.md

 “The difference between theory and practice is always greater in practice than it is in theory.”
 — Unknown

-" I'm here to help - if my help's not appreciated then lotsa luck, gentlemen."
+"I'm here to help - if my help's not appreciated then lotsa luck, gentlemen."
 — The Wolf from Pulp Fiction

 “I’m no genius, but I’m smart in spots and I stay around those spots.”